mohammadakradi/noteit/README.md

 * Not allowing the client to update a note if no changes have been applied
 * Confirm if the client wants to delete and item
 * Enhance UI/UX

+Have a look at this task using this [link](https://noteit-lake.vercel.app/)